INTRODUCTION TO PHILOSOPHY OF SCIENCE

-The preceding chapters have offered generic sketches of the principal twentieth-century philosophies of science, namely romanticism, positivism and pragmatism.
-And they have discussed selected elements of the contemporary pragmatist philosophy of language for science, namely the object language and metalanguage perspectives, the synchronic and diachronic views, and the syntactical, semantical, ontological and pragmatic dimensions.
+The preceding chapters have offered generic sketches of the principal twentieth-century philosophies of science, namely romanticism, positivism and neopragmatism.
+And they have discussed selected elements of the contemporary realistic neopragmatist philosophy of language for science, namely the object language and metalanguage perspectives, the synchronic and diachronic views, and the syntactical, semantical, ontological and pragmatic dimensions.

-Finally at the expense of some repetition this chapter integrates those discussions into the four functional topics briefly examined in the overview chapter, namely the institutionalized aim of basic science, scientific discovery, scientific criticism, and scientific explanation.
+Finally at the expense of some repetition this chapter integrates the philosophy of language into the four sequential functional topics, namely (1) the institutionalized aim of basic science, (2) scientific discovery, (3) scientific criticism, and (4) scientific explanation.

 4.01 Institutionalized Aim of Science

-The institutionalized aim of science is the cultural value system that regulates the scientist’s practices of basic research.
+The institutionalized aim of science is the cultural value system that regulates the scientist’s performance of basic research.

-Idiosyncratic motivations of individual scientists are historically interesting, but are largely of anecdotal interest to philosophers of science, except when such idiosyncrasies have produced results that have initiated an institutional change.
+Idiosyncratic motivations of individual scientists are historically noteworthy, but are largely of anecdotal interest for philosophers of science, except when such idiosyncrasies have episodically produced results that initiated institutional change.

 The literature of philosophy of science offers various proposals for the aim of science.
 The three modern philosophies of science mentioned above set forth different philosophies of language, which influence their diverse concepts of all four of the functional topics including the aim of science.